jmaronas/prhltgpu.software.installation/README.md

 ## 1. Linux Installation

 On each of the different machines you first have to install linux.
-To use the current set of files you must install the last ubuntu 16 LTS release (this will be updated soon to ubuntu 18).
+To use the current set of files you must install the last ubuntu 20 LTS release.
+Before proceeding briefly read section 1.5.

 In a linux machine you can find several options:

 1. Only one hard drive